 Employees will receive paid leave during administrative closure.
-The Executive Director or his/her designee may declare an administrative closure for up to 2 weekdays in response to a natural emergency or for reasons of employees' health and safety.
+The Executive Director or his/her designee may declare an administrative closure for up to 2 weekdays in response to a natural emergency or for reasons of employees' health, wellness, or safety.
 The Board Chair may authorize additional days, when warranted.

-The Executive Director may also declare an administrative closure for up to 2 additional working days during the period of December 23 through January 2, when the paid leave is justified economically and there is no need for staff members to maintain operations during those times, but only after consulting with the Board Chair.
-The additional days shall not be Christmas Day and New Year's Day as these are two paid holidays observed by the Board.
+The Executive Director may also declare an administrative closure for up to 2 additional working days during the period of November 1 through January 2, when the paid leave is justified economically and there is no need for staff members to maintain operations during those times, but only after consulting with the Board Chair.